 Things to do around the Piazza Navona

 Do you love history but hate spending vacation time in crowded museums?
 Us too!
 We recommend taking a few hours in Rome to spend time exploring the area around the Piazza Navona.
+When people ask us what to do in Rome, this is where we like to start.

-Looking for where to eat in Rome near the Piazza Navona?
+First of all: where to eat in Rome near the Piazza Navona?
 The best coffee nearby the Piazza Navona was a 50 cent espresso from Emporio alla Pace.
 For gelato, head to Gelateria del Teatro, and for a simple lunch get pizza at Da Baffeto (where we first fell in love with Italy!) or a sandwich from Baguetteria del Fico.

 The amazing thing about historic central Rome is that every building, every door, and every street corner is jam-packed with history.
 You don’t have to go into one of the many museums in Rome to find world class art.
 In the churches around the Piazza Navona you can find (among dozens of other artworks):